Thunderbirds Are Go: Plot

 Mission complete, Penelope invites Scott and Virgil to join her at a popular nightclub called The Swinging Star.
 Returning to Tracy Island, Alan feels unappreciated when Jeff insists that he stay at base while the others spend the night partying.
 Asleep in bed, Alan has a surreal dream in which he and Penelope travel to another Swinging Star located in space.
 Appearing at the nightclub are Cliff Richard Jr and The Shadows, who perform a song called "Shooting Star" and an instrumental called "Lady Penelope".
 The dream ends when Alan falls back to Earth, waking to discover that he has fallen out of bed.

-After a six weeks in space, Zero-X reaches Mars on 22 July.
+After six weeks in space, Zero-X reaches Mars on 22 July.
 While Navigator Newman remains in orbit, the rest of the crew detach their rover – the Martian Excursion Vehicle (MEV) – from the main body of the craft, and touch down on the planet's surface.
 They are puzzled to find the terrain dotted with coil-like rock formations.
 Captain Martin blows up one of them with the MEV's gun and Dr Pierce prepares to go outside to collect samples.
 The other formations come to life, revealing themselves to be one-eyed rock snakes.
 The aliens bombard the MEV with fireballs from their mouths, forcing the astronauts to abandon the excursion and re-enter orbit.
 They dock with Zero-X and start back to Earth.

 As Zero-X re-enters Earth's atmosphere on 2 September, one of the lifting bodies fails to connect with the spacecraft due to a radio fault.
 The impact damages various systems, including flight control and the escape pod circuit.
-With the astronauts unable to eject and Zero-X set to impact the town of Craigsville, Florida Jeff dispatches Scott and Brains in Thunderbird 1 and Virgil, Alan and Gordon in Thunderbird 2.
+With the astronauts unable to eject and Zero-X set to impact the town of Craigsville, Florida, Jeff dispatches Scott and Brains in Thunderbird 1 and Virgil, Alan and Gordon in Thunderbird 2.
 While Craigsville is evacuated, Alan is lifted into Zero-Xs undercarriage and repairs the escape circuit under Brains' guidance.
 Seconds before impact, Alan completes his task and jumps out as the astronauts eject.
 The empty Zero-X hits Craigsville and obliterates the town.
-Picked up by Penelope and Parker in FAB 1, Alan is driven to the real Swinging Star, where the whole of International Rescue toasts him as the "hero of the day."
+Picked up by Penelope and Parker in FAB 1, Alan is driven to the real Swinging Star, where the entire International Rescue team toasts him as the "hero of the day."